JN-Jiang/pdsnd_github/README.md

 The project created on **_4th Sep.
 2024_** by **_Jianan_**

 ## Data source
 The data used in the project was provided by **[Motivate](https://motivateco.com/)**, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-Randomly selected data for the first six months of 2017 are provided for all three cities.
+Randomly selected data for the first six months of 2017 are provided for Chicago, New York City and Washington.

 ## Software